jamoamo/WebJourney/README.md

 # Entity Scraper
-Java Annotation based web scraping

-Version 0.0.1 to be released by 15/05/2022.

 ## Overview
 Java library for scrpaing web page data into a java class using only annotations.
 Class fields are annotated with the XPath query that indicates how the value should be extracted from the web page.